 - Earn up to 14x Hilton Honors points on each eligible Hilton purchase

-Capital One Venture Rewards Card
+Capital One Venture Rewards Credit Card

-The Capital One® Venture® Rewards Credit Card might not come across your radar because it’s a Visa Signature card.
+The Capital One Venture Rewards Credit Card might not come across your radar because it’s a Visa Signature card.
 While you might only get the $5,000 minimum credit limit, it’s possible you can get more with a higher credit score.
 For example, some well-qualified cardholders report a $50,000 credit limit.
 That’s 10x the minimum credit limit!

 You can redeem your miles for award travel and travel statement credits.
-Furthermore, a recent benefit addition is a Global Entry or TSA PreCheck fee credit.
+Furthermore, a recent benefit addition is a Global Entry or TSA PreCheck fee credit, up to $100.

 If you want a flat-rate rewards card, the Capital One Venture Rewards Card is a good option.
 You earn the same amount of miles on every purchase.
 Plus, they are worth the same amount for any redemption.

-Your credit limit depends on several factors.
+In conclusion, your credit limit depends on several factors.
 Applying for premium credit cards and having excellent credit are the two best ways.
 But, you might be surprised at what limit you can get from “mass consumer” rewards cards too.